 The Role of Empathy in Morality

-I answered a question on the role of empathy in morality on 3 November 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on the role of empathy in morality on Philosophy in Action Radio on 3 November 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 What is the relationship between empathy and morality?
 Must a person possess a strong sense of empathy to be moral?
 Is empathy an important quality of character or moral emotion – or the most important?
 What's the role of empathy in a rational person's life?

 My Answer, In Brief: Feelings of empathy are morally neutral.
 A person faces various moral challenges and pitfalls, whether he feels empathy strongly and often or not.
 Morality – as concerns others – requires grasping perspective of others (among other things), and acting in decent and just way toward them.

 - Duration: 20:41

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 Support Philosophy in Action